Cleaning Guides

 What else can work well?
 That can be ammonia and a garbage bag combination.
 It’s appropriate for oven racks that have never been cleaned.
 However, it is very important to be extremely careful.

 If you decide to use this method, do it outside.
 Place the oven racks in a heavy-duty garbage bag.
-Lay it flat and add ammonia in the bag.
+Lay it flat and add ammonia to the bag.
 Wear eye protection and gloves while you’re doing that!

 Tie the bag securely and let it sit for 12 hours.
 The next morning cut the bag and rinse off the oven racks with water.
-It might look like they are still dirty but the grease will come off really easy with just a steel wool pads.
+It might look like they are still dirty but the grease will come off really easy with just steel wool pads.

 It’s not the soaking in the ammonia that helps clean the oven racks.
 It’s the chemical reaction from the fumes.